Ignia/Style-Guide/C-Based Languages/JavaScript/Angular.md

 - Do not provide DOM manipulation from a controller; use directives instead (e.g., existing directives such as `ng-show` or custom directives)
 - Prefer assigning directives to elements (`restrict: 'E'`) and optionally attributes (`restrict: 'A'`) over classes (`restrict: 'S'`) ([source](https://github.com/johnpapa/angular-styleguide#restrict-to-elements-and-attributes))
 - When using Bootstrap, use the [AngularUI Bootstrap directives](https://angular-ui.github.io/bootstrap/); this provides more succinct coverage of Bootstrap markup and classes
-- Always use the [$sce service](https://docs.angularjs.org/api/ng/service/$sce) and, if appropriate, the [`ngSanitize` module](https://docs.angularjs.org/api/ngSanitize) when relying on user inputted code (these are accounted for by default in first-party directives, such as [`ngBindHtml`](https://docs.angularjs.org/api/ng/directive/ngBindHtml))
+- Always use the [$sce service](https://docs.angularjs.org/api/ng/service/$sce) and, if appropriate, the [`ngSanitize` module](https://docs.angularjs.org/api/ngSanitize) when relying on user inputted markup or script (these are accounted for by default in first-party directives, such as [`ngBindHtml`](https://docs.angularjs.org/api/ng/directive/ngBindHtml))
+- Use the [`$observe()` method](https://docs.angularjs.org/api/ng/type/$compile.directive.Attributes#$observe) to ensure expressions can be effectively used in attribute values

 <!--
 Consider using: Mocha (testing), Chai (assertions), Karma (test runner), and Sinon (stubbing), and PhantomJS ("headless browser"); see https://github.com/johnpapa/angular-styleguide#testing